 One of the most commonly used channel policies is around deal registration or referral management.
-You must have clear policies around who can register a deal or referral and how it will go through an approval process, what part of that is auto approved, and what part of those would have to go through manual review of your sales team.
-You also need to determine how the partner will get notified and eventually get paid commission when they close a deal.
+You must have clear policies around who can register a deal or referral and how it will go through an approval process, what part of that is auto-approved, and what part of those would have to go through manual review by your sales team.
+You also need to determine how the partner will get notified and eventually get paid a commission when they close a deal.

-The parameters around these activities require clearly written policies with iterations when needed.
+The parameters around these activities require written policies with iterations when needed.

 Partner Management Processes

 Partner management process steps must be clearly defined so all of a vendor’s cross-functional team members know exactly which forms to fill out, which approvals they need to secure, how to escalate processes for special pricing or incentives, and so on.

 For example, if a vendor is trying to clear inventory of a specific product and wants to offer a discount, the marketing team would need to work closely with the channel sales, channel operations, and supply chain management team members to ensure partners are aware they will be marketing through them.

 This is a classic cross-functional interlock that you can only manage if you have a dynamic and robust partner relationship management (PRM) platform.

 You should always view processes as the backbone of your channel, they should connect all areas and ensure the lines of communication remain open.

 Programs, processes, and policies don’t work without the right people in place.
 Various functions like channel marketing, sales, legal, finance, and operations need to be able to work together to drive channel management.
 That means the right people, the right structure and the right skills are all essential.